 There are tons of supermarkets, design agencies, dentist offices.
 Yet, each one of them profiles in something unique or has some vibe attuned to the energy of their ideal audience.

-Businesses operate in different manners and follow various processes.
+Businesses operate in different manners and follow various business processes.
 Some focus on quality, others – on price.

 Each market has value for a specific audience.